gerencianet/gn-api-sdk-ruby/docs/charge-payment.md

 gerencianet.pay_charge(params: params, body: body)
 ```

-If you don't set the `expire_at` attribute, the date will be the current day + 3.

 You'll receive the payment info in the callback, such as the barcode and the billet link:

 ```ruby